Lucky Diaz and the Family Jam Band: Activism

 Along with Polly Hall and Andrew Barkan (Andrew and Polly) and CJ Pizarro (Mista Cookie Jar), Diaz and Gaddis produced the album Hold Tight, Shine Bright to help separated immigrant families and promote "the preservation and promotion of love, hope and family."
 The proceeds will go to Refugee and Immigrant Center for Education and Legal Services (RAICES) to be used for legal aid for families affected by the current immigration crisis.

 Television appearances

 Diaz and Gaddis co-executive produced and co-starred in the live-action television show inspired by their act called Lishy Lou and Lucky Too.
 It centers around the characters Lishy Lou, Lucky, and their friend Thingamajig and teaches values, social skills, and Spanish through music and dancing.

 Their song Falling was featured in a Coca-Cola commercial.

 Additional and touring members

-Touring and additional band members have included Theron Derrick, Deacon Marrquin, Kurtis Keber, Michael Klooster, Michael Farkas, Gee Rabe, Joe Harpcat, Eric Morones, Dale Edward, Wesley Switzer, Robert Eibach, David Longoria and Henry Hofman.
+Touring and additional band members have included Theron Derrick.